 Mental ill-health is a rising problem, specifically among university students.
 It has been shown that quality sleep and good sleep hygiene practices can act as protective factors against mental ill-health, while poor sleep quality and poor sleep hygiene practices can act as risk factors for mental ill-health.
 However, there is not much established research on the relationship between the variables, especially utilizing objective, non-self-report measures of sleep quality.
 This study aims to explore that relationship in a sample of college students at a public education institution in New York enrolled in high-stress research programs.
 The primary research question this study aims to address is: What is the relationship between frequency of sleep hygiene behaviors and MUSE-S sleep score?
 Participants completed a pre-assessment survey, using a 12-item version of the 19-item Sleep Hygiene Questionnaire (Gellis & Lichstein, 2009).
 They then wore a MUSE-S sleep headband for 7 nights, using a daily survey to self-report their sleep score as a measure of sleep quality.
 They then completed the post-assessment to examine self-reported sleep hygiene over the participation period.
-No significant association was found between select sleep hygiene behaviors and sleep score, going against the theory driving the study.
+Across six correlations, associations between sleep hygiene behaviors and sleep quality were weak (r = –.39 to .04) and nonsignificant (p = .054 to .997, contrasting the theory driving the study.
 The small sample size of this study and the limited scope of students in a specific program at a specific university limit the generalizability of these results and indicate areas for improvement in future studies that may lead to different results.

 Keywords